petruse4ka/petruse4ka/README.md

 <h1 align="center"> 👋 Hi, I'm Konstantin </h1>

 <p align="left">For over 10 years I've managed business projects, but now I've moved on to coding.
-I used to write detailed project requirements, and now I get to follow them - finally experiencing the joy of my own strict guidelines!</p>
+I used to write detailed project requirements, and now I get to follow them.</p>

 - 🎓 **Business connoisseur!** I hold a Master's degree in International Business from Tilburg University.